Erika Jayne: Personal life and legal issues

 While living in New York, she met Thomas Zizzo, who was working as a DJ at a club in Manhattan.
 The couple married in December 1991 at St. Patrick's Cathedral.
 Soon thereafter she gave birth to a son, Thomas Zizzo Jr. He is a police officer in Los Angeles.
 After the couple divorced in 1996, she moved to Los Angeles to pursue her dream of becoming a singer.

-In January 2000, she married Los Angeles personal-injury attorney Thomas Girardi, who was 33 years older than her and already twice divorced.
+In January 2000, she married Los Angeles personal-injury attorney Thomas Girardi, who was 32 years older than her and was already twice divorced.
 They met in 1998 when she was working as a cocktail waitress at Chasen's, a Los Angeles restaurant where he was a regular.
 He was known for helping win the trial that made Erin Brockovich into a household name.

 In November 2020, she announced her separation from Girardi and filed for divorce.
 One month after the divorce announcement, the couple were named in a lawsuit for allegedly embezzling funds meant for families of the victims of the fatal 2018 Lion Air plane crash.
 Media outlets reported that the divorce could be a "sham" to hide assets.
 In December 2020, a Chicago-based law firm asked a federal judge to order Jayne to stop selling designer clothing online amid an effort to recover $2 million in money owed to clients.

 On December 17, 2020, a Los Angeles Times article alleged that Tom Girardi "stole millions of dollars from vulnerable clients", and improperly funneled more than $20 million of victims' compensation to EJ Global, a company set up to finance Jayne's entertainment and singing career.
 A documentary about the couple's highly publicized legal troubles titled The Housewife and the Hustler was released on Hulu on June 14, 2021.
 A sequel, The Housewife and the Hustler 2: The Reckoning, featuring Jayne meeting with victims of Girardi's, was released in February 2024.

 On August 31, 2022, a judge ruled in a $5 million civil fraud lawsuit that the plaintiffs could not prove Jayne had knowledge of or involvement in the alleged fraud.

+In August 2024, a federal court jury found Tom Girardi guilty of four counts of wire fraud.
+He was sentenced in June 2025 to an 87-month prison term, his expected release date is August 1, 2031, when he turns 92 years old.